core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 connection.

-The connection is bi-directional, so requests can be sent both by the entity that established the connection and the remote host.
+The connection is bi-directional, so requests can be sent both by the entity that established the connection (Connection Initiator) and the remote host (Connection Acceptor).
+If one side does not implement a CoAP server, an appropriate error response such as 4.04 (Not Found) or 5.01 (Not Implemented) MUST be returned for all CoAP requests from the other side.

 Retransmission and deduplication of messages is provided by the TCP protocol.